History of AS Roma: End of the Sensi era

-On 16 April 2011, the takeover contract was signed.
-Thomas R. DiBenedetto, through AS Roma LLC, acquired 67.1% shares of A.S.
-Roma Spa (the club itself, valued €60.3 million), entire ownership of "ASR Real Estate S.r.l." and "Brand Management S.r.l." from Sensi's "Roma 2000 S.r.l." (a subsidiary of Italpetroli) for a total of €70.3 million.
-The new holding company was a joint venture of AS Roma LLC and Unicredit S.p.A. in a 60:40 ratio.
-The transaction date was scheduled on 31 July 2011.
+On 16 April 2011, a preliminary agreement was signed for the sale of the club.
+An American consortium led by Thomas R. DiBenedetto, operating through AS Roma LLC, agreed to acquire a 67.1% stake in A.S.
+Roma S.p.A., along with full ownership of ASR Real Estate S.r.l. and Brand Management S.r.l., from Roma 2000 S.r.l., a subsidiary of Italpetroli.
+The total transaction was valued at €70.3 million.
+The new holding company, NEEP Roma Holding S.p.A., was established as a joint venture between AS Roma LLC (60%) and UniCredit (40%).